Chinese mathematics: Ceyuan haijing

 Ceyuan haijing (測圓海鏡 (Cèyuán Hǎijìng)), or Sea-Mirror of the Circle Measurements, is a collection of 692 formula and 170 problems related to inscribed circle in a triangle, written by Li Zhi (or Li Ye) (1192–1272 AD).
 He used Tian yuan shu to convert intricated geometry problems into pure algebra problems.
 He then used fan fa, or Horner's method, to solve equations of degree as high as six, although he did not describe his method of solving equations.
 "Li Chih (or Li Yeh, 1192–1279), a mathematician of Peking who was offered a government post by Khublai Khan in 1206, but politely found an excuse to decline it.
 His Ts'e-yuan hai-ching (Sea-Mirror of the Circle Measurements) includes 170 problems dealing with[...]some of the problems leading to polynomial equations of sixth degree.
 Although he did not describe his method of solution of equations, it appears that it was not very different from that used by Chu Shih-chieh and Horner.
 Others who used the Horner method were Ch'in Chiu-shao (ca. 1202 – ca.1261) and Yang Hui (fl. ca. 1261–1275).

 Jade Mirror of the Four Unknowns

-Si-yüan yü-jian (四元玉鑒), or Jade Mirror of the Four Unknowns, was written by Zhu Shijie in 1303 AD and marks the peak in the development of Chinese algebra.
+The Jade Mirror of the Four Unknowns was written by Zhu Shijie in 1303 AD and marks the peak in the development of Chinese algebra.
 The four elements, called heaven, earth, man and matter, represented the four unknown quantities in his algebraic equations.
 It deals with simultaneous equations and with equations of degrees as high as fourteen.
 The author uses the method of fan fa, today called Horner's method, to solve these equations.

 There are many summation series equations given without proof in the Mirror.
 A few of the summation series are: